CMPUT301F25spider/event-app/README.md

 ## Wiki Page

-All our Project Part 2 deliverables can be found in our wiki page.
+All our deliverables can be found in our wiki page.

 **Visit our wiki:**
 [https://github.com/CMPUT301F25spider/event-app/wiki](https://github.com/CMPUT301F25spider/event-app/wiki)